singer-io/tap-tiktok-ads/README.md

 - access_token: Access token for the TikTok Marketing API
 - accounts: A list of account ids.
 - request_timeout: The time for which request should wait to get response.
 It is an optional parameter and default value as 300 seconds.
+- sandbox (string, optional): Whether to communication with tiktok-ads's sandbox or business account for this application.
+If you're not sure leave out.
+Defaults to false.

 ```json
 {